serpent-project/serpent/README.rst

 SERPENT PROJECT
 ===============

-The goal is to implement a python scriptset for editing maps like CentrED, but more dynamic in it's housing.
+The goal is to implement a python scriptset for editing isometric maps

-Basically the first goal is to implement all kinds of tools to help a transition from the UO we have to a UO which takes us further by enabling approaches of usability design to this very old engine.

-The project will consist of:
+Using the Ultima Online protocol to test against IRIS2, an open source lugre scripted ogre client for Ultima Online.

+The project consists of a lot of legacy code and the arkanlor test server environment

+This Project is in its alpha stages.

+Main goals are:

+    * Massive Multiplayer Online Map Editing in iso2.5

+    * Procedural Map generation

+    * eventually some server emulation

+Project Code Description:
+    * arkanlor - Server environment written in twisted

+    * arkanlor.boulder - Gamestate management, designed as Django App

+    * arkanlor.uos - Ultima Online Server Protocol for twisted

+    * arkanlor.ced - CentrED Protocol (not started yet)

-    * concept - Playground for experimentation.
+    * concept - Playground for experimentation with OpenGL rendering

     * uolib1 - a library written mainly in python, which I used to manipulate UO data files for bugfixing, restructuring or cleaning up.
     Also I experimented with how to speed up python to nearly acceptable levels.